bertrandvidal/parse_this/README.md

  * Classmethods cannot be access from the command line in a class decorated with `parse_class`
  * When using `create_parser` on a method that has an argument with `None` as a default value its type *must be* past in the list of types.
+A `ParseThisError` will be raised otherwise.

 LICENSE